-Lowcountry home builders say School Impact Fees could adversely impact construction
+Lowcountry home builders say school impact fees could adversely impact construction

-But home builders and buyers say it will have too much impact on the building boom in the Lowcountry.
+But home builders and buyers say it will have too much of an impact on the building boom in the Lowcountry.

 The fees must be paid by developers or builders or passed on to buyers before they get a building permit.
-It affects every new home built in the unincorporated areas south of the Broad River.
-That affects communities like Moss Creek, Windmill Harbor, and those new homes on Dafuskie Island.
+It affects every new home built in the unincorporated areas south of the Broad River, like Moss Creek, Windmill Harbor and those new homes on Dafuskie Island.

 James says banks are still working on these new fees, and if they can or will allow extra money to be added to previously approved construction loans to include the new cost.

-The permitting fee was put into the Beaufort County School system’s budget to help pay for construction and renovation costs.
+The permitting fee was put into the Beaufort County School District’s budget to help pay for construction and renovation costs.

 Experts say it could create almost $89 million for schools in the next decade.